Ingredient Glossary · Essential Oils

 Menthofuran <1% · Menthyl acetate 5–10%

-"The international benchmark — intensely clean, bright, sweet-minty with excellent body.
-Finest peppermint globally."
+"The international benchmark — intensely clean, bright, sweet-minty with excellent body and elegant menthyl acetate sweetness.
+Used in finest international toothpaste, confectionery, and fragrance applications."

 Menthol Range